nflverse/nflreadpy/README.md

 # nflreadpy

 A Python package for downloading NFL data from nflverse repositories.
 This is a Python port of the popular R package [nflreadr](https://github.com/nflverse/nflreadr), designed to provide easy access to NFL data with caching, progress tracking, and modern Python conventions.

 ## Features

+- **Compatible API** with nflreadr R package
 - **Fast data loading** with Polars DataFrames
 - **Intelligent caching** (memory or filesystem)
 - **Progress tracking** for large downloads
 - **Modern Python** (3.10+) with type hints
-- **Compatible API** with nflreadr R package

-## Installation
+## Install

 ```bash
 # Using uv (recommended)